By Anne Thompson | Thompson on Hollywood November 25, 2014 at 2:50PM

 How often do we get to see a movie that is utterly unlike anything we have ever seen before?
 It is rare.
 For his entire career, from the start with his Sundance breakout "Slackers" in 1991, Austin filmmaker Richard Linklater has worked outside the box.
 He tracked the couple Celine (Julie Delpy) and Jesse (Ethan Hawke) across 18 years and three "Before" films (1995-2013), opening up the writing collaboration to his two lead actors.
 Linklater is a generous soul.
 He doesn't try to control as much as to steer his outcomes, with a great deal of confidence, something he needed with the philosophical rotoscoping animation experiments "Waking Life" and the Philip K. Dick adaptation "A Scanner Darkly."

-IFC is counting on the payoff: this unique film will draw curious moviegoers from all over the world to check out this universal story of an ordinary family coping with the vicissitudes of life and the pursuit of happiness.
-The film keeps winning audience awards at festivals.
-I'm confident that moviegoers and critics will embrace it.
-But will it play for the Academy?
-I think so.
-But while the film boasts a scale and scope never seen before in cinema, it remains a talking head indie.
-God forbid Linklater winds up with another writing nomination.
+This unique film continues to draw curious moviegoers from all over the world to check out this universal story of an ordinary family coping with the vicissitudes of life and the pursuit of happiness.
+The film keeps winning audience awards at festivals and is now an Oscar frontrunner and multiple Indie Spirit nominee.
+Academy members are sure to embrace this film, which boasts a scale and scope never seen before in cinema.

 On second viewing, I was impressed with how fluidly, efficiently and organically Linklater moved through two hours.
 His actors take on these characters like breathing.
 The ending of the film carries a huge punch because we don't want to leave this lovely boy, about to embark on becoming a man.